salahineo/Multi-Choices-Quiz/README.md

 ### Goal

-This is a simple application to make a quiz based on json file of questions.
-I coded this project to practice my knowledge of HTML, CSS, JavaScript, JSON, and AJAX in a real project.
+This is quiz based on json file of questions application.
+I coded this project to practice on my knowledge of HTML, CSS, JavaScript, JSON, and AJAX in a real project.

 ### Benefits